 Since 1946, AIR has conducted rigorous research and applied evidence-based practices to address complex social issues and improve the lives of individuals, from birth to the end of life, both domestically and across the globe.
 In addition to serving our mission through client-driven work, AIR invests its own talent and resources to tackle seemingly intractable, long-standing problems that block citizens from having access to good health care, education, and pathways to employment.

-Learn how AIR's social responsibility projects focus on improving outcomes for students, families and communities in the U.S. and around the world.
+Learn how AIR's social responsibility projects focus on improving outcomes for schools, students, families, and communities in the U.S. and around the world.

 The goal of this project was to develop and pilot test methods and materials that enhance the oral language proficiency of young children who are dual-language learners.
 The project—Cultivating Oral Language and Literacy Talent in Students (COLLTS)—consists of professional development in evidence-based teaching methods and curriculum for preschool teachers and family literacy activities of 3-year-old, Spanish-speaking dual-language learners.
 Findings will be released soon.

 Studies find a consistent gap in math achievement, starting as early as kindergarten.
 This study developed and evaluated a math learning program for 2- and 3-year-old children that provides parents with resources and developmentally appropriate activities through their smartphones.
 AIR researchers conducted a randomized controlled trial to evaluate the intervention.
 Findings will be released soon.

 AIR implemented a Breakthrough Series Collaborative model to introduce an evidence-based language intervention in infant-toddler home visiting programs.
 Home visitors supported families in using language support strategies and provided feedback on children’s developmental practice.
 The results of a randomized controlled pilot study of the intervention will be released soon.